What drives your fund costs up or down?

 Bringing down the cost of investing

-Several studies have shown that funds with lower expense ratios, as a group, deliver better performance than higher-cost funds—because investors keep more of their returns.* We have a long history of adding value for shareholders by reducing the expense ratios on our funds.
-The average expense ratio on Vanguard funds offered for sale in the U.S. decreased from 0.89% in 1975 to 0.19% in 2012.
-(Source: Lipper and Vanguard.)
+Several studies have shown that funds with lower expense ratios, as a group, deliver better performance than higher-cost funds—because investors keep more of their returns.* We have a long history of adding value for shareholders by reducing the expense ratios of our funds.
+The average expense ratio for Vanguard funds offered for sale in the United States decreased from 0.89% in 1975 to 0.19% in 2015.
+(Source: Lipper, a Thomson Reuters Company, and Vanguard.)

-But does that mean that an increase in a fund's expense ratio is always bad news for investors?
-The answer depends on the reason for the increase.
+But as we explained above, an increase in a fund's expense ratio is not always bad news for investors, and a decrease isn't always good news.
+It depends on the reason for the change.

 *For example, see Shopping for alpha: You get what you don't pay for.